airbuorne/Hackintosh-Z390X-i59600k-OpenCore-EFI/README.md

 ## Important stuff to bear in mind 🧠

 * in order to achieve Big Sur you need to install Catalina first then upgrade from the os itself, for some reason installing Big Sur directly didnt work for me
-* it is configured to use the iGPU only, if you have a graphics card that you would like to use please make the required changes, the "GPU_DISABLE SSDT" should be removed
+* it is configured to use the iGPU only, if you have a graphics card that you would like to use please make the required changes, the "GPU_DISABLE" SSDT should be removed
 * SMBIOS isnt fully configured, things such as the serial number and UUID need to be changed

 ## BIOS Settings 🛠 - Required for inatallation and to run the OS